 Remember to check the Events page to learn about events on campus.
 Also regularly check your Daemen email, as messages about campus events and activities happen almost daily.
 Make sure you invite your family to join in our Homecoming & Family Weekend activities in November, and the many College events throughout the year that are open to the public.

 Student organizations are not just for resident students!
 Each academic department has a related student organization, plus there are many special interest clubs, Greek organizations, and College Committees you can be a part of.
 Getting involved with student organizations is a great way to meet other students and fellow classmates.
 You can also apply to become a member of student government, the Orientation staff or many of the other leadership opportunities available on campus.

 Apply for a Campus Job

 Working on campus lets you get to know the campus better and meet new people.
 Spending extra time on campus will help you become more acquainted with the college and the people who work here.
 Not eligible for a work-study position through Financial Aid?
-Daemen's Food Service Office and Bookstore also often have positions available for students.
+Daemen's Food Service Office also often has positions available for students.